tinkercademy-bootcamp/chat-project-haxxxil/exercise-5/README.md

   structure?
   - I think a particular choice of namespace and directory is good if it makes the code easier to read and navigate through, and gives me a good idea of what each name means when I am reading the code, but there shouldn't be too much nesting since that will make it very tedious to read and code.
 - How do you judge what makes a good naming convention or programming style?
+  - It would be good if the name makes it clear and unambiguous what it refers to and why its there without being too long.
+For programming style, readability and consistency are important (only one style throughout the project).

 ## "Senses" in Programming